Carotid artery stenosis

 0 images remaining

-1 - It is observed diffuse thickening of the intima-media complex (> 8.0mm) along the left common carotid.
-Small soft plates with regular surface are see along the vessel lumen.
+- it is observed diffuse thickening of the intima-media complex (> 8.0mm) along the left common carotid.
+Small soft plaques with a regular surface are seen along the vessel lumen.

-2 - Common carotid artery spectral wave shows a arrhythmic flow with with a normal value to systolic peak.
+- common carotid artery spectral wave shows an arrhythmic flow with a normal systolic peak value

-3 - Protruding atheromatous plaques in the carotid bulb, predominantly calcified, which promote vascular lumen stenosis.
+- protruding atheromatous plaques in the carotid bulb, predominantly calcified, which cause vascular lumen stenosis.

-4 - The external carotid artery shows high speeds on systolic peak (v = 426.7 cm / s).
+- the external carotid artery shows high speeds on systolic peak (v = 426.7 cm / s).
 Internal carotid artery: high peak systolic velocities (v = 411.7 cm / s).
-There are swirling flow, observed by color Doppler mapping.
+There is swirling flow, observed with colour Doppler mapping.

-Right side: There is total obstruction of the right internal carotid artery.
+Right side: There is total occlusion of the right internal carotid artery.

-This patient had total occlusion of right internal carotid artery, other hemodynamically significant stenoses in the external carotid artery and left internal carotid.
+This patient has total occlusion of the right internal carotid artery and hemodynamically significant stenoses in the external carotid artery and left internal carotid.

-A ≥70% ICA stenosis but less than near occlusion of the ICA is diagnosed when the ICA PSV is greater than 230 cm/sec and visible plaque and luminal narrowing are seen at gray-scale and color Doppler US.
+A ≥70% ICA stenosis but less than near occlusion of the ICA is diagnosed when the ICA PSV is greater than 230 cm/sec, and visible plaque and luminal narrowing are seen at grey-scale and colour Doppler US.
 Additional criteria include ICA/CCA PSV ratio > 4 and ICA EDV > 100 cm/sec.
 The higher the Doppler parameter lies above the threshold of 230 cm/sec, the greater the likelihood of severe disease 1.